Elementary/Middle Grades (4-8) Education Major

 Option 2: Concentration in two content areas

-Option 2A: English/Language Arts/Reading and Science
+Option 2A: English/Language Arts/Reading and Mathematics

-Option 2C: Science and Mathematics
+Option 2B: Science and Mathematics